greuze/React-Mailbox/README.md

-# Mail Box Client App
+# Mail Box App

-This is a mock Mailbox Client App built using React and Redux.
+This is a mock Mailbox App built using React, Redux, and Express.js.
 Sending, deleting ans starring e-mails are disabled.

 ##  Features